shaileeM/Election_Analysis/README.md

   their percentage of the total votes?
   Diana DeGette won the election with 272,892 vote count which is 73.8% if the total votes

+- Election Results printed to the command line:
 ![](./Resources/ElectionResults.PNG)

+- Election Results printed in the text file is under Analysis folder.

 ## Summary